murkbone/Auxilium/README.md

 We expect to release Auxilium around May to August 2022, however it may take longer or shorter.

 ### Will the game be free to play?
 Yes!
-We have released a demo of 5 multiplayer levels and 1 singleplayer level here, which you can download.
+We have released a demo of 5 multiplayer levels and 1 singleplayer level here, which you can download here.

 The game may change as we develop it, so beware!

+### Are you looking for any help on the project?
+Currently, no. However, we may be looking for helpers in the future.

+### Will there be any other releases for other OS'?
+Linux support may happen.
+Mac support is unlikely.
+No Chromebook support.